 - Organizations and industry groups

 - Truman accepts and seeks gifts that promote its mission.
 Truman reserves the right to refuse or return gifts with functions or goals that are inconsistent with those of the organization.
 Gifts containing use restrictions that are inconsistent with the organization’s goals or objectives may be refused or returned.
 Truman will not accept gifts that are inconsistent with its policies or that violate local, state, or federal law.
 The acceptance of gifts must not hinder Truman’s ability to execute its mission and should not have the potential to cause reputational harm to the organization.
-Truman may not accept gifts from any sources that are anonymous, though donors whose identity is known to the organization may choose to remain anonymous for publicity purposes.
+Truman may not accept gifts from any anonymous sources, though individuals and foundations whose identity is known to the organization may choose to remain anonymous for publicity purposes.

 - Truman may accept gifts from foreign individuals, foundations, and corporations, provided that acceptance is in line with the policy outlined below.